narie-monarie/Dasign-Patterns/README.md

 - [x] Objects

 # Reactive Programming
-- It''s a programming paradigm where the focus is on developing asynchronous and non-blocking applications in an event-driven form
+- It's a programming paradigm where the focus is on developing asynchronous and non-blocking applications in an event-driven form